ronaldbosma/blog/content/blog/apim-client-certificate-series/01-validate-client-certificate-in-apim/index.md

 After redeploying this change, we can retest the API.
 Click `Send Request` to call the `validate-using-policy` operation.
 It should still succeed because we're passing a valid client certificate.

-Next, configure a different client certificate in your user settings, for example `dev-client-02.pfx`, and call the operation again.
-You should get a `401 Unauthorized` response with the following details.
+Next, configure a client certificate with a different subject in your user settings, for example `dev-client-02.pfx`, and call the operation again.
+You should receive a `401 Unauthorized` response with the following details.

 ```
 HTTP/1.1 401 Unauthorized